 I mentioned the battery, wires and bulb circuit before.
 It is a very basic one and easy to understand.
 All you have to do is just connect the bulb to the battery by connecting wires.
 To interpret this circuit visually, a schematic is a good solution.

-Following is the schematic for said circuit.
+Following is the schematic for the said circuit.

 You see, the circuit schematic makes it easy and simple.
 I can understand if I close the switch the bulb will glow, and if I open the switch the bulb will turn off.

 Schematic is very important in electronics.
-It tells you what terminal of a component should be placed to the next component, or what component must place where in the whole circuit.
+It tells you what terminal of a component should be placed to the next component, or what component must place wherein the whole circuit.
 Let me put the whole thing in simple words.
 A circuit schematic is guiding diagram which you follow to make a circuit work fine.

-Some Learning softwares for beginners
+Learning software for beginners

-How can I ignore the importance of a good software for beginners?
-It is the only place where you try your every idea and yet be safe.
+How can I ignore the importance of good software for beginners?
+It is the only place where you try every idea and yet be safe.
 There are many simulation software out there, like Proteus, Pspice, and Multisim.
 The one which I like personally is Multisim.

 It is up to you which simulation software you like and want to go it.
 My recommendation is to try everyone and then select only one and go with it till the end.
 The reason I said you should try all because each one has its limitations.
-And with time you will get to each limitation, so it is good if one software fails you have an idea the next can do it.
+And with the time you will get to each limitation, so it is good if one software fails you have an idea the next can do it.

 Your first circuit from scratch